Paediatric respiratory diseases

 09:30

-Clinical OSA phenotypes from sleepiness, to mild, to asymptomatic OSA and their relevance
+Clinical OSA phenotypes from sleepiness to mild and asymptomatic OSA and their relevance

 S. Schiza(Heraklion, Greece)